by Debora M. Coty

 “We can make our plans, but the LORD determines our steps.”
 Proverbs 16:9, NLT

 (Excerpt was taken from Too Blessed to be Stressed for Moms by Debora M. Coty with permission from Barbour Publishing.)

-Join the conversation: How do you fight the boredom of the mundane?
+Join the conversation: How do you move yourself out of the joy-sucking dully-funks?

 Photo by nappy from Pexels